SaschaZeGerman/loginbuddy/README.md

 * OpenID Connect Dynamic Registration
 * OAuth 2.0 Pushed Authorization Requests

-For more details on the APIs supported see [WIKI](https://github.com/SaschaZeGerman/loginbuddy/wiki/Protocols-and-APIs)
+For more details on the APIs supported see [WIKI - Protocols and APIs](https://github.com/SaschaZeGerman/loginbuddy/wiki/Protocols-and-APIs)

 ### Other Resources